 Despite the fact that permits are not generally necessary for residential landscaping projects, there are rules that must be followed for reasons of safety and neighbourhood standards.

 The Land Use Bylaw requires that all portions of a lot not occupied by buildings or parking areas must be landscaped or maintained in their natural state.
 Landscaping can consist of hard landscaping or soft landscaping or some combination of both.
+A maximum of 10.0m (32.8ft) of the width of your front yard may be hard-surfaced.

 Residential driveways or parking areas connected to a paved roadway must be paved or otherwise hard-surfaced.